Bx12 bus: Select Bus Service

 The Bx12 is New York City's first bus rapid transit service, marketed as Select Bus Service, which began on June 29, 2008.
 Selected as the Bronx corridor for the pilot project in 2004, the MTA, New York City Department of Transportation (NYCDOT) and the New York State Department of Transportation (NYSDOT) drew up plans to convert the Bx12's limited service to BRT.
 The route was selected for the project mainly because of its mostly straight crosstown route through the Bronx, intersecting with seven different subway lines and all Metro-North lines.

 Buses are outfitted with special identification (including a special blue wrap and blue route signs) and traffic signal prioritization was enacted along the route, timing traffic signals in favor of the bus.
+When supplemental service is needed, the blue wrap may be absent.
 The NYCDOT also added dedicated bus lanes painted in maroon-red along Pelham Parkway and Fordham Road, with signs indicating that the lanes are bus-only from 7:00 am to 7:00 pm on weekdays, along with additional police enforcement.
 Off-board fare collection, via MetroCard fare machines and coin meters, allows passengers with proof of payment to board through any door.
 Bx12 Select Bus Service operates daily, from around 6am to 10pm weekdays, 7am-11pm weekends.